 - Pension Credit

-You only get help towards interest payments for mortgages and some loans for repair and improvements to your home, any payments are made directly to your lender.
-There is no payment of the capital sum borrowed or any related insurance premiums.
+You only get help towards interest payments for mortgages and any payments are made directly to your lender.
+There is no payment towards the capital sum borrowed, any mortgage arrears or related insurance premiums.

 How is SMI calculated?

-The standard interest used to calculate SMI is currently 3.63% which is equivalent to the Bank of England's published Average Mortgage Rate.
+The standard interest used to calculate SMI is currently 2.09%.
 The rate of interest you actually pay on your mortgage is not taken into account, if you currently pay a lower rate then you may be able to repay some capital.
-Conversely if your actual rate is higher then you may find yourself with mortgage arrears.
+Conversely, if your actual rate is higher then you may find yourself with mortgage arrears.

 How much of the mortgage is covered under SMI?